 A software engineer at IBM, Chris is on what the company calls ‘the ladder of opportunity’, whereby employees are encouraged to take more than one apprenticeship to progress their learning and career trajectory.

-Being a technology and consulting company, it is essential that IBM has a workforce with both strong digital and strong people skills.
-But there is an acute shortage of digital skills in the UK, particularly in business-critical areas such as AI, cybersecurity and data analytics.
-Because of this, the company has a policy of building a strong internal talent pipeline as much as possible, particularly through apprenticeships.
-When recruiting, IBM is more interested in a candidate’s potential and their soft skills than their existing technical skills.
+To address these issues and acquire digital talent, IBM focuses on building a strong internal talent pipeline through its digital talent programme, particularly via apprenticeships.
 “Our solution is to build our own talent, to some extent,” says John Griffin, Learning and Development Leader for Early Professionals at IBM.
 “We can bring people in with little to no technical skills and train them.”
-This approach also helps the organisation reach a wider talent pool.
+This proactive digital talent acquisition approach also enables the organisation to reach a broader and more diverse digital talent pool.

 In his role as a software engineer, Chris does regular coding and testing work, but he wanted the opportunity to learn about areas such as web technologies and project management.
 Through this second apprenticeship, he is learning a variety of new skills that will help him take the next steps in his career.